Kildare Place National School

+A postcard of the former Rathmines Church of Ireland parish National School at 66-68 Rathmines Road Upper.

 Kildare Place National School is a Church of Ireland primary school (a national school) in Rathmines, a suburb of Dublin, Ireland.

 The school is linked to the training college of the Church of Ireland College of Education.
-Originally founded in the 19th century, and formerly located on Kildare Street in Dublin's City Centre, the school moved to Upper Rathmines Road in 1969.
+Originally founded in the 19th century, and formerly located on Kildare Street in Dublin's City Centre, the school moved to Upper Rathmines Road in 1969 when it merged with the former Rathmines Church of Ireland parish National School.